ssfsx17/sky-islands/readable.md

 the target’s physical armor is halved against the attack.
 The damage type is set to the element used.

+**Shoulder Check** - 2 Action Points - Type: Melee - Range: 5 feet -
+Target: Single - Perform an unarmed attack, and knock the target back by 5 feet.

 **Spinning Clothesline** - 2 Action Points - Type: Melee - Range: 5 feet
 - Target: Everyone in range - You spin around and perform an unarmed attack against everyone in range, both friend and foe.
 Your physical accuracy is halved for this attack.
 The damage type is set to the element used.

+**Trip And Punch** - 3 Action Points - Type: Melee - Range: 5 feet -
+Target: Single - Perform a grapple action, which is then followed up with an unarmed attack that adds your Power Level to the damage.

 #### Rating 5